window-ops/note/README.md

 # Note

-A basic note-taking application with an adaptive design.
+A basic note-taking application with a simple design.